hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1320_chapter_xi.md

 AUGUST 12 AND 13.

 The Swami had now taken a Brahmin cook.
-Very touching had been the arguments of the Amarnath Sâdhus against his willingness to let even a Mussulman cook for him.
+Very touching had been the arguments of the Amarnath Sādhus against his willingness to let even a Mussulman cook for him.
 "Not in the land of Sikhs at least, Swamiji", they had said, and he had at last consented.
-But for the present he was worshipping his little Mohammedan boat-child as Umâ.
+But for the present he was worshipping his little Mohammedan boat-child as Umā.
 Her whole idea of love was service, and the day he left Kashmir she, tiny one, was fain to carry a tray of apples for him all the way to the tonga herself.
 He never forgot her, though he seemed quite indifferent at the time.
 In